AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/annotations/index.md

 # Annotations API

-The Analytics 2.0 Annotations APIs allow you to retrieve, update, or create annotations programmatically through Adobe I/O. These APIs use the same data and methods that Adobe uses inside the product UI.
+The Analytics 2.0 Annotations APIs allow you to retrieve, update, or create annotations programmatically through Adobe Developer.
+These APIs use the same data and methods that Adobe uses inside the product UI.

 ## Retrieve multiple annotations